-Are you looking to work in Indonesia in higher education sector?
+Are you looking for higher education jobs in Indonesia?
 Or, are you looking to set up a foreign university in the country?
 Good news because the Government of Indonesia has recently announced their intention to provide foreign universities with investment opportunities.

 Thomas Lembong, the chairman of the Indonesian Investment Coordinating Board (Badan Koordinasi Penanaman Modal or BKPM) stated that the adjustment of regulations to foreign capital investment was under consideration and would change sooner rather than later.